 360° Orangutan School | National GeographicKetapang, Borneo

-Asa Film back again to the rainforest of Borneo with Black Dot Films, inside the International Animal Rescue sanctuary that focus on teaching baby orangutan “to be an orangutan”.
+Asa Film heads back again to the rainforest of Borneo with Black Dot Films, inside the International Animal Rescue Sanctuary that focuses on teaching baby orangutans “to be an orangutan”.
 Here, a dedicated team of vets teaches the orangutan orphans everything they’ll need to know to one day head out on their own back into the wild.

-The filming itself takes 2 weeks in total and everyone in this project are being really supportive, from the keeper, vet, communication team, everyone.
-One problem that we realize for this filming that we are facing is we are not allowed to be inside the area of orangutan too long, so we really need a really good time schedule.
-Orangutan is trained to not get used to human.
-If they had too much encounter with human, it’ll be very dangerous for them when they are release to the wild.
+The filming itself took two weeks and everyone involved in this project was very supportive, from the keeper, vet, communication team, everyone.
+One problem that we realized for this film is that we are not allowed to be inside the orangutan sanctuary for very long, so we really needed an efficient time schedule.
+The orangutans are actually trained to NOT get used to humans, so if they become used to people, it would become very dangerous to them when they are eventually released back into the wild.

 Photo credit: Vanya Savitri